cpendo/alx-low_level_programming/0x02-functions_nested_loops/README.md

 File '7-print_last_digit.c' has a C function that prints the last digit of a number and returns the value of the last digit.

 File '8-24_hours.c' has a C function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59.

+File '9-times_table.c' has a C function that prints the 9 times table, starting with 0.